 It is amazing how many firms have jumped on the content marketing bandwagon because they feel they have to.
 They produce huge amounts of content and wonder why they aren’t getting many leads, but if there aren’t clear calls to action, are you surprised?

 For your website to produce leads you must make sure it has several calls to action throughout it.
-How else will a visitor become a lead if you don’t give them something to click on?
+How else will a visitor become a lead if you don’t give them something to click on and engage with?

-Calls to action can range in sophistication from simple “Sign up to our Newsletter” buttons (although please don’t rely on this as the only way to build your email list as there are several ways to do this), to actual content offers such as “How To Develop A Marketing & Business Development Plan For Law Firms”.
+Calls to action can range in sophistication from simple “Sign up to our Newsletter” buttons (although please don’t rely on this as the only way to build your email list as there are several ways to do this), to actual content offers such as “How To Develop A Growth Plan For Law Firms”.

-The important thing is that you consider where your prospect is in their journey towards doing business with you and the different types of information required at each stage.
+The important thing is to consider where your prospects are in their journey towards doing business with you and the different types of information they are looking for at each stage.

 - Are they faced with a problem and just starting to research it?

-- Have they identified the problem and are now looking for a solution?
+- Have they identified the problem and now looking for a solution?

-- Have they decided on the solution and now looking at various firms in order to fix it?
+- Have they decided on the solution and looking at various firms?

-Where Do You Put Your Calls To Action?
+Where Do You Place Your Calls To Action?

 The placement of your Call To Action will have a direct influence

-Whilst we would concede that deep down we all want a pretty website that looks better than our competitors, let's think about this for a moment... what would you rather have - an ugly website producing 10 quality leads per week or a glossy website that produces nothing?
+We would concede that deep down we all want a good looking website which looks better than our competitors, let's think about this for a moment... what would you rather have - an ugly website producing 10 quality leads per week or a glossy website that produces nothing?

 Now of course we know you’re not going to be happy with an ugly website, so let’s have a look at some of the design considerations you need to be aware of as you design your new law firm website.